sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 The given object is destroyed, irrevocably.
 The programmer must either own object or be a wizard; otherwise, `E_PERM` is raised.
 If object is not valid, then `E_INVARG` is raised.
 The children of object are reparented to the parent of object.
 Before object is recycled, each object in its contents is moved to `#-1` (implying a call to object's `exitfunc` verb, if any) and then object's `recycle` verb, if any, is called with no arguments.

 After object is recycled, if the owner of the former object has a property named `ownership_quota` and the value of that property is a integer, then `recycle()` treats that value as a _quota_ and increments it by one, storing the result back into the `ownership_quota` property.

+**Function: `recreate`**

+recreate -- Recreate invalid object old (one that has previously been recycle()ed) as parent, optionally owned by owner. obj recreate(OBJ old, OBJ parent [, OBJ owner])

+This has the effect of filling in holes created by recycle() that would normally require renumbering and resetting the maximum object.

+The normal rules apply to parent and owner.
+You either have to own parent, parent must be fertile, or you have to be a wizard.
+Similarly, to change owner, you should be a wizard.
+Otherwise it's superfluous.

+**Function: `next_recycled_object`**

+next_recycled_object -- Return the lowest invalid object.
+If start is specified, no object lower than start will be considered.
+If there are no invalid objects, this function will return 0.

+obj | int next_recycled_object(OBJ start)

+**Function: `recycled_objects`**

+recycled_objects -- Return a list of all invalid objects in the database.
+An invalid object is one that has been destroyed with the recycle() function.

+list `recycled_objects`()

+**Function: `ancestors`**

+ancestors -- Return a list of all ancestors of `object` in order ascending up the inheritance hiearchy.
+If `full` is true, `object` will be included in the list.

+list `ancestors`(OBJ <object> [, INT <full>])

+**Function: `clear_ancestor_cache`**

+void `clear_ancestor_cache`()

+The ancestor cache contains a quick lookup of all of an object's ancestors which aids in expediant property lookups.
+This is an experimental feature and, as such, you may find that something has gone wrong.
+If that's that case, this function will completely clear the cache and it will be rebuilt as-needed.

+**Function: `descendants`**

+list descendants(OBJ object [, INT full])

+Return a list of all nested children of object.
+If full is true, object will be included in the list.

 **Function: `object_bytes`**